pyrosec/project-ghost/README.md

 Twilio does not bill much for their phone lookup APIs, so the trial account should be enough for quite a while.
 When it runs out, you can cycle to a new Google account to create new trial account.

+### Background checks with Endato

+Create an account at https://endato.com.

+Create API keys.

 ### Voicemail transcription with Google Cloud

 Activate a Google Cloud trial account at [https://console.cloud.google.com](https://console.cloud.google.com) and serviceaccount.json with full permissions.
 Name the JSON `serviceaccount.json`.